Fujifilm X-T3 vs Olympus E-M1 III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T3 and E-M1 III can be found, respectively, in the Fujifilm X-T3 Manual (free pdf) or the online Olympus E-M1 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T3 and the Olympus E-M1 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.